ralphcajipe/gdsc-repository-readme-guide/README.md

         │
         ├── tasks          <- Master folder for all individual task folders │
-        ├── visualizations <- Code and Visualization dashboards generated for the project │
+        ├── visualizations <- UI and UX mockups, etc. generated for the project │
         └── results        <- Folder to store Final analysis and modelling results and code.